etiennebr/rstdocs/Applications/Feature Extraction/SFSTextureExtraction.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{SFSTextureExtraction_param_table}, page~\pageref{SFSTextureExtraction_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+SFSTextureExtraction+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *SFSTextureExtraction* .

-Parameters table for SFS Texture Extraction:
+.. [#] Table: Parameters table for SFS Texture Extraction.

 +------------------+--------------------------+----------------------------------+
 |Parameter Key     |Parameter Type            |Parameter Description             |